SoumyabrataBanik/Wild-Oasis/README.md

 This simple project is my first attempt at creating a frontend website with a working backend using React and Supabase.

+It is a React project bootstrapped using `npm create vite@latest`

 ## Disclaimer

 This website has been built with the help of the Udemy course: ["The Ultimate React Course 2024: React, Redux & More"](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.
 I extend my gratitude to the instructor for his guidance throughout the development process.